 Debt charities can help you assess your options and negotiate with creditors if you can no longer afford to keep up with your repayments.

 Working with us

 If unemployment has put you in a difficult financial position and you own your home, working with us may be a good option for you.

-We specialise in buying properties quickly, in as little as seven days if necessary, and aim to make the process as hassle free for you as possible at a difficult time.
+We specialise in selling houses fast, in as little as seven days if necessary, and aim to make the process as hassle free for you as possible at a difficult time.
 Although we pay slightly under the market rate for your home, we do not charge estate agency fees and by selling to us you know any costly mortgage repayments will quickly stop.